RavinSG/obsidian-maths/Representation.md

 **Directed graphical models** also called [[Bayesian Networks]] or *Belief Networks*(BNs), have a more complicated notion of independence, which takes into account the directionality of the arcs.

 In addition to the graph structure, it is necessary to *specify the parameters* of the model.
-For a *directed model*, we must specify the *Conditional Probability Distribution* (CPD) at each node.
+For a *directed model*, we must specify the *Conditional Probability Distribution* (CPD) at each node. ^CPD

-If the variables are *discrete*, this can be represented as a *table* (CPT), which lists the probability that the child node takes on each of its different values for each combination of values of its parents.
+If the variables are *discrete*, this can be represented as a *table* (CPT), which lists the probability that the child node takes on each of its different values for each combination of values of its parents. ^CPT

 Consider the following example, in which all nodes are binary, i.e., have *two possible values*, which we will denote by T (true) and F (false).